IQSS/dataverse/doc/sphinx-guides/source/admin/dataverses-datasets.rst

 (Individual datasets can be configured to use specific file stores as well.
 See the "Datasets" section below.)

-Configure a Dataverse Collection to allow use of a given Curation Label Set
+Configure a Dataverse Collection to Allow Use of a Given Curation Label Set
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Datasets within a given Dataverse collection can be annotated with a Curation Label from one of the label sets defined by :ref:`:AllowedCurationLabels <:AllowedCurationLabels>`.
 The allowed set can be specified via the API as shown below, or by editing the 'General Information' for a Dataverse collection on the Dataverse collection page.
 Only accessible to superusers. ::